What makes me me with Clients

 I come from a family with lots of intolerances and sensitivities and my mum inspired my curiosity and love of food.
-I saw how creatively she catered for everyones needs using the same ingredients.
+I saw how creatively she catered for everyone’s needs using the same ingredients.
 This experience was incredibly useful during the time I worked with children who lived away from their families and I focussed on their wellbeing through good food; nurturing them emotionally, spiritually and supporting them to achieve developmental milestones.
-New research has now provided greater insight on the important connection between our gut, brain and stomach and how fundamental it is to our whole wellbeing.
+New research has now provided greater insight on the important connection between our gut, brain and stomach and emotions which are all fundamental to our holistic wellbeing.

 The course I choose used a Naturopathic approach and my love of whole foods and a holistic way of life.
 I began my training after my second child was 2 and learnt about biodynamic food and the health benefits of eating seasonally and how to understand the digestive system and its relationship with other major organs of the body.